uutils/uutils.github.io/README.md

 It is available on:
 https://uutils.github.io/coreutils-docs/coreutils/

-The pages are committed into the gh-pages branch.
+The pages are committed daily into the gh-pages branch.